 The world steel industry is a large one.
 According to the World Steel Association, world crude steel production was a record 1,527 million tons (Mt) in 2011.
 However, despite its size, the steel industry remains relatively fragmented.
 The industry is highly cyclical and intensely competitive.

 A Look into Major Consumer Markets

 Historically, the automotive and construction markets have remained the largest consumers of steel, absorbing more than half of the total steel produced.
-The industry caters to large automakers such as General Motors Company (GM), Ford Motor Company (F), Toyota Motor Corporation (TM) and Honda Motor Company (HMC).
+The industry caters to large automakers such as General Motors Company (GM), Ford Motor Co.
+(F), Toyota Motor Corporation (TM) and Honda Motor Co.
+Ltd. (HMC).

 Houses, buildings, skyscrapers and bridges rely on steel for their strength.
 Other steel consuming industries include appliances, agricultural implements, converters, containers, energy, electrical equipment and industrial machinery.